dgerabagi/data-curation-environment/flattened_repo.md

         handleGlobalParseToggle,
         handleSortToggle,
         sortedTabIds,
-        loadTabData, // Export the new function
+        resetAndLoadTabs, // Export the new function
     };
 };
 </file_artifact>